-I am writing this in a Starbucks using the 'Google Starbucks' Wi-Fi network.
+I am writing this blog in a Starbucks using their 'Google Starbucks' Wi-Fi network.
 Even though I had to open a web browser and click a button to connect to the Internet, the connection is completely open and unencrypted.
-Anyone else in the caf? could intercept my communications.
+Anyone else in the caf?? could intercept my communications.

 But I'm not concerned and I'm not vulnerable.
 I'm running a VPN client.
 I pay for a service that has points of presence all over the world.
 Once I'm connected to the Internet my VPN client connects to one of those points of presence.
 From that point until I disconnect, the VPN connection acts as a network proxy, encrypting all Internet communications, sending them to the point of presence where they are decrypted and redirected on to their destination.
 Incoming communications work the same, going through the VPN before getting to me.

 Sometimes a VPN is not available.
-In that case, you need to be conscious of what you are doing on the Internet and try, wherever possible, to use SSL, a protocol used by many programs to encrypt communications with a server.
+In that case, you need to be conscious of what you are doing on the Internet and try, wherever possible, to use a Secure Sockets Layer, better known as SSL, a protocol used by many programs to encrypt communications with a server.

-In a web browser, an SSL connection will have an 'https://' prefix rather than 'http://' and you will see a ?lock? icon of some kind near the address, such as this one from Google Chrome:
+In a web browser, an SSL connection will have an 'https://' prefix rather than 'http://' and you will see a ?lock? icon of some kind near the address.

 Facebook is one of the many sites which will only connect now over SSL.
-Through a standard called HSTS (HTTP Strict Transport Security) , if you attempt to connect to it through http it will redirect your request to https.
+Through a standard called HTTP Strict Transport Security (HSTS) , if you attempt to connect to it through http, it will redirect your request to https.
 But not everyone does this yet.
 And some protocols, like the classic SMTP, IMAP and POP3 email protocols, don't usually have SSL support.

-There is a problem with the SSL certificate on this web site.
-Specifically, the certificate is 'self-signed' and not issued by a trusted certificate authority, but you will also see such errors if the certificate has expired or been revoked, or any of a number of other errors.
-Before connecting you, current versions of web browsers will display an error message describing the problem.
+There can be problems with the SSL certificate on web sites.
+T certificate can be 'self-signed' and not issued by a trusted certificate authority.
+You can also see errors such as the certificate has expired or been revoked.
+Current versions of web browsers will display an error message describing the problem.
 In such a case, you should almost certainly not connect.

-Modern versions of SSL are actually called TLS (Transport Layer Security) but, as a practical matter, 'SSL' is acceptable for them too.
+Modern versions of SSL are actually called Transport Layer Security (TLS) but, as a practical matter, SSL is acceptable for them too.
 SSL is popular with other programs for encrypted communications, but these are less visible to the end user.

 Many organizations and individuals are still lax about applying updates to software or upgrading from old versions known to be insecure.
 This is one of the main ways that systems actually get exploited in the real world.

 There are a few products which are the main targets of such attackers: Microsoft Office, Adobe Flash, and Oracle's Java.
-Windows itself (including Internet Explorer) is also a very large target, but not so much for very recent versions.
+Windows itself (including Internet Explorer) is also a very large target, as seen with the recent WanaCry ransomware attack.
 Adobe has done a good job of minimizing vulnerabilities in Acrobat and the PDF Readers.
 But you should make a point of applying updates on all of these products promptly.

 If your company allows you to install personal software on a company device, remember that they may not update your software.
 It's your job to do so.